-This easy stove-top cooked pork tenderloin (or pork loin) with creamy herb sauce is packed with flavors.
-The sauce is made with various aromatic herbs, Cognac, white wine and cream, flavorful to the max!
+This easy stove-top cooked pork tenderloin or pork loin with creamy herb sauce is packed with flavors, white wine, Cognac, various aromatic herbs and cream, flavorful to the max!
 A delicious recipe for entertaining!

 Pork tenderloin is easy and quick to make, it’s a very tender and juicy cut that is cooked in about 40 minutes, it’s the cut of choice to serve when entertaining, same with pork loin that can also be used for this recipe.
 Both can be cooked a few hours in advance and re-heated 15 minutes before serving.